-The first two steps to finding out how wonderful a seclusion can be are:
+The first two steps to finding out how wonderful seclusion can be are:

-1) To convince yourself that you not only really need a seclusion, but that you also deserve it, and
+- To convince yourself that you not only really need it, but that you also deserve it, and

-2) To get over any fears you might have of spending time alone and in silence — especially the fear that you might fail in your efforts to meditate more deeply and be closer to God.
+- To get over any fears you might have of spending time alone and in silence—especially the fear that you might fail in your efforts to meditate more deeply and be closer to God

 Most people have these feelings in the beginning.
-You are not alone!
-If you do feel this way, it might be wise to talk to someone who loves seclusion and is a “veteran” in doing it.
+You are not alone if you feel this way!
+If you do feel this way, it might wise to talk to someone who loves seclusion and is a “veteran” in doing it.
 He or she can offer you the necessary inspiration.

-If you’ve never taken a seclusion before, it’s best to start slowly.
-Try taking just a day or two at first.
+If you have never taken a seclusion before, it’s best to start slowly.
+Try taking just a day or two days at first.
 Then when you are more used to short seclusions, try for a longer amount of time.

 It is possible to seclude where you live, especially if you live alone, or if the rest of your family will be away for a time.
-However, most long-time “secluders” will tell you that when they have tried to seclude in their usual environment, it hasn’t worked as well.
-Most find they need a different environment — to get away from it all.
+However, most long-time secluders will tell you that when they tried to seclude in their usual environment, it didn’t work as well.
+Most find they need a different environment—to get away from it all.

 It’s okay to be flexible

 Write out your lists and proposed daily schedule ahead of time.
-Decide what you want to do, then decide what to take with you to make that possible.
+Decide what you want to do, then decide what you want to take with you to make that possible.
 What reading materials do you want?
-Highly recommended would be reading about the lives of the great saints of all religions.
-Here are some other things to think about: music and tapes to listen to; meditation equipment; walking shoes; food.
+Highly recommend would be reading about the lives of the great saints of all religions.
+Think about such things as: (1) music and talks to listen to; (2) meditation equipment; (3) walking shoes; (4) food, etc.

-But also be flexible!
-You may get to your seclusion place and find you are very tired (as is often the case) and simply need to sleep a lot for a day or so before getting on with your seclusion plans.
-Starting out with a good rest is really okay!
+However, be flexible!
+You may get to your seclusion place and find you are very tired (this is often the case) and simply need to sleep a lot for a day or so before getting on with your seclusion plans.
+This is really okay!

-You may think you’d like to fast, but find you are hungry!
+You may think you would like to fast but find you are hungry!
 Be prepared for that.
 Be ready to come up with new plans on the spot, if you need to.
 Let God and Gurus guide you carefully in both the planning stages and during your time at your seclusion place.

 Don’t be attached to what you want to have happen.
 Relax and just be.
-Begin each day by saying, “What shall we do today, Divine Mother?
-Guide each moment.
-Thank You for giving me time to be alone with You!”
+Begin each day by saying: “What shall we do today, Divine Mother?
+Guide each moment and thank you for giving me time to be alone with You!”

-For most folks beginning a seclusion, a primary goal is to have increasing times of prayer and meditation, along with all the things related to getting ready for deep meditation, such as the Energization Exercises, yoga postures, chanting, and inspirational reading.
-You definitely want to see prayer and meditation as the center around which your seclusion revolves.
+For most folks beginning a seclusion, a primary goal would be to have increasing times of prayer and meditation, along with all the things related to getting ready for deep meditation, like the Energization Exercises, yoga postures, chanting, inspirational reading, etc. You definitely want to see these things as the focus around which everything else revolves.

-But if you are taking a longer time of seclusion, you may find that there are some days when you simply cannot meditate as long as you had hoped.
+If you are taking a longer time of seclusion, you may find that there are some days when you simply cannot meditate as long as you had hoped.
 There will be ups and downs.
 Go with it!
 If possible, take a nice long walking meditation in nature, and be with God in that way.
 Or do some journal writing and write a letter to God.
-There are many “meditative activities” which, though they really don’t help us quite as much as silent, sitting meditation, are still very powerful ways of spending time with God.
-And after all, spending time with God is really what a seclusion is for.
+There are many meditative activities which, though they really don’t help us quite as much as silent, sitting meditation, are still very powerful ways of spending time with God.
+And after all, that’s really what a seclusion is for.

 When things come up

-What if things come up within yourself, so that you become frightened and feel you need to talk to somebody?
+What if you have things come up from inside and you become frightened and feel you need to talk to somebody about them?
 This does happen.
 First, do your best to get through the experience on your own.
 Do something different and pray for insight.
 Exercise and fresh air often help quite a bit.
-Or a nice long shower or bath.
-Write about your experience in your journal.
+Take a nice long shower or bath.
+Write about it in your journal.
 Try sleeping on it.
-Sometimes that’s all you need to gain insight and a fresh perspective.
+Sometimes that’s all you need to give yourself insight and a fresh perspective.
 If all else fails, then find someone to talk to.

-Try to isolate yourself from all such distractions as cell phones or any phones (turn them off), e-mails, internet connections, TV, worldly magazines or newspapers.
-Resist the temptation to “check my messages.”
-It may feel strange at first to be cut off from the world in this way.
-But that’s really the idea — to give you time to look at your world in a more interiorized way.
-You may wonder, when you return to your daily life, why all that constant availability seemed so necessary.
+Try to isolate yourself from all distractions like cell phones or any phones (turn them off), e-mails, internet connections, TV, worldly magazines or newspapers, etc. Resist all temptations to check messages.
+It may feel funny at first to be cut off from the world in this way.
+But that’s really the idea—to give you time to look at your world in a more interior way.
+You may wonder when you return to your daily life, why all that constant availability seemed so necessary.

 Your mental clarity increases

-In seclusion you begin to see that your mind is like a glass of water which is cloudy with dirt and debris.
-By being very quiet and still, by praying and meditating more than usual, thinking uplifting thoughts, keeping company only with the saints and our line of gurus, all the dirt and debris begin to settle out.
+What will happen if you really give yourself a chance to notice it is that because your mind is always being stirred and shaken by daily life, you find that you don’t always see things clearly.
+The truth is obscured!
+In seclusion, you begin to see that your mind is like a glass of water which is cloudy with dirt and debris.
+By being very quiet and still, by praying and meditating more than usual, thinking uplifting thoughts, keeping company only with the saints, and our line of gurus, all the dirt and debris begin to settle down.

-As your, “mental water glass” becomes clear and clean, you begin to see life as it really is.
+Your mental water glass becomes very clear and clean and you can begin to see life as it really is.
 When you reach that point in your seclusion, life looks SO DIFFERENT and so much more beautiful.
-You can pick up an inspiring book you’ve read before and feel as though you have a different book in your hands.
-Each sentence is written in flames of light — their perfect wisdom meant especially for you.
+You can pick up an inspiring book you have read before and it’s as though you have a different book in your hands.
+Each sentence is written in flames of light—their perfect wisdom meant especially for you.

-As the years go by, with each seclusion you take, you’ll grow more used to the rhythms of seclusion.
+As the years go by and with each seclusion that you take, you’ll grow more used to the “rhythms” of seclusion.
 You’ll probably find that each one is different.
 Some turn out to be just as you had hoped.
 Some do not.
 Some are great learning experiences.
-Sometimes you may weep to think that this time has to be over for now and that you have to return to daily life.
+Sometimes you might weep to think that this time has to be over for now and that you have to return to daily life.

-There is no question that seclusion, as Paramhansa Yogananda says, “is the price of greatness.”
-Greatness of spirit comes only with an increasingly closer walk with God — with feeling God’s presence within and all around you at all times.
+There is no question that seclusion, as Yogananda says, “is the price of greatness.”
+The greatness of spirit comes only with an increasingly closer walk with God—with feeling God’s presence within and all around you at all times.